BanForFun/Buffela/README.md

 #### Strings

-Strings and sentinel types meaning that you can *optionally* specify a constant length if you know it beforehand in order to save one byte.
+Strings are sentinel types meaning that you can *optionally* specify a constant length if you know it beforehand in order to save one byte.

 Both of these examples are valid: